 ACC 300 Cost Accounting (3CH): This course introduces students with the techniques used by cost accountants in the organizations.
 Approaches include cost control and product costing which assists in managerial decision making.
-Topics include cost accounting concepts, procedures, methods and techniques used for personnel, production, factory overhead costs, inventory, work-inprogress, costs allocation of service department, job orders, process, joint and by-product costing, cost control, and standard costing.
+Topics include cost accounting concepts, procedures, methods and techniques used for personnel, production, factory overhead costs, inventory, work-in-progress, costs allocation of service department, job orders, process, joint and by-product costing, cost control, and standard costing.

 FIN 301 Money and Banking (3CH): The aims of the course are to introduce the students to the main role of the central banks, banking sector and the main monetary policies.
 In addition, the course enables them to learn about the major financial markets and their regulations.
 On the other hand, the course targets toward teaching the students about the current monetary practices linking them to the field of banking industry.
 Money is the blood stream of any economy; this course introduces the students into the basic concepts of banking and how changes in the money supply can affect any economy.
 It covers topics including barter, the evolution of money, the gold system, trade, investments and currencies.
 The accounting treatment of the financial banking products is also discussed to acquaint students with the technical knowledge of banking and reserve systems.
-Monetary policy financial system.
+Monetary policy

+FIN 302 Islamic Banking and Finance (3CH): The course enriches the knowledge of finance students about the difference between the conventional and Islamic banking financial system.
 The goal of the course is to equip students with the knowledge of banking activities that are consistent with the Shariah principles and its application as well as developing moral and ethical financial values for implementation.

-FIN 302 Islamic Banking and Finance (3CH): The course enriches the knowledge of finance students about the difference between the conventional and Islamic banking